magnusnn/reflask/README.md

 Then, go ahead and start the project by running the following commands in their own separate terminal windows:

+*(Make sure you have activated the virtual environent in the terminal before starting the backend)*

 ```
 npm run start:api
 npm start